fiddur/docs/README.md

 npm run dev
 ```

+Open the site on `http://localhost:3000/docs` in your browser.

 > If you see an error like `Error: bind EMFILE` you need to run the following command `ulimit -n 2048`

 ### Usage with vagrant